SergeiShtepa/linux/Documentation/block/blksnap.rst

 A snapshot at the block device level allows to simplify the backup algorithm and reduce consumption of system resources.
 It also allows to perform linear reading of disk space directly, which allows to achieve maximum reading speed with minimal use of processor time.
-At the same time, the versatility of creating snapshots for any block device is achieved, regardless of the file system located on it.
+At the same time, the universality of creating snapshots for any block device is achieved, regardless of the file system located on it.
 The exceptions are BTRFS, ZFS and cluster file systems.

 Dynamic allocation of storage space for differences
 ---------------------------------------------------

-To store differences, the module does not require a pre-reserved block device range.
-A range of sectors can be allocated on any block device immediately before creating a snapshot in individual files on the file system.
-In addition, the size of the difference storage can be increased after the snapshot is created by adding new sector ranges on block devices.
+To store differences, the module does not require a pre-reserved space on filesystem.
+The space for storing differences can be allocated in file in any filesystem.
+In addition, the size of the difference storage can be increased after the snapshot is created, but only for a filesystem that supports fallocate.
+A shared difference storage for all images of snapshot block devices allows to optimize the use of storage space.
+However, there is one limitation.
-Sector ranges can be allocated on any block devices of the system, including those on which the snapshot was created.
-A shared difference storage for all images of snapshot block devices allows to optimize the use of disk space.
+A snapshot cannot be taken from a block device on which the difference storage is located.

 Snapshot overflow resistance
 ----------------------------